-We’ve become so fearful to offend people that we no longer share our honest perspective.
-Even if it’s not true, the personal attacks that result in speaking honestly regarding the arguments, is simply not worth the effort to offer another perspective.
+We’ve become so fearful to offend people that we no longer share our honest perspectives.
+Even if it’s not true, the personal attacks that result in speaking honestly regarding the arguments are simply not worth the effort to offer another perspective.

 Growing up I was taught that not telling the truth, simply omitting something, was just as bad as a lie.
 If you feel the same way, then we’ve created a society of lies . . . because people are rarely honest if what they have to say is critical in nature.